The animation Section¶

 times the whole Animation is repeated.

-The Fields in the animation
+The Fields in the animation Section depend on its Class¶

-, the Fields in the animation
+Aside from typename, the Fields in the animation Section depend

 entirely on the Class of the Animation itself (which is true for every Class